 As SaaS companies grow, the importance of following GAAP accounting principles for revenue recognition becomes more critical as the business seeks external capital through selling equity or raising debt.
 Manual journal entries, spreadsheet-based reconciliations, and week-long close periods introduce the potential for errors, external audit issues, and misstated financials.
+This post breaks down the value of revenue accounting automation for SaaS businesses, what to look for in a modern platform, and how to build a finance stack that scales without headcount bloat.

 Why Manual Revenue Accounting Doesn’t Work for SaaS